Table of Contents

 3. Handle with Care

-4. Avoid Sunlight and Moisture
+4. Protect from Sunlight and Moisture

-5. Rotate Use
+5. Rotate Use if You Own Multiple Boxes

 Conclusion